favorodera/nuxt-helper/README.md

 # NuxtHelper

-A Nuxt layer that provides a collection of powerful and reusable composables and utility functions to supercharge your Nuxt.js projects.
+A Nuxt layer that provides a collection of reusable composables and utility functions to supercharge your Nuxt.js projects.

 ## Installation and setup